PaulPloumhans/Image-Processing-API/README.md

 The required packages can be installed using
 `npm install`

+## Installation
+The required packages can be installed using
+`npm install`

 ## Testing
 A total of six test can be run with
 `npm run jasmine`